 If a wild animal, including a bird or bat, has found their way into your stairwell or room of your house or workplace, most of the time the animal will be able to get back out again of their own accord.
 If you can, remove any obstacles and leave an external window or door open.
 During the day, turning off lights can help guide the animal back outside.
-Leave the animal alone and give it time to find its way out.
-After a few hours if the animal has not left and it is safe to do so, you can try to carefully move the animal outside using a towel or blanket.
+Leave the animal alone and give them time to find their way out.
+After a few hours if the animal has not left, and it is safe to do so, you can try to carefully move the animal outside using a towel or blanket.

 By following this advice you are enabling our teams to rescue and rehabilitate the animals who need us the most.